mattmakai/fullstackpython.com/source/content/pages/05-data/04-object-relational-mappers.markdown

 ### Shifting complexity from the database into the app code
 The code for working with an application's data has to live somewhere.
 Before ORMs were common, database stored procedures were used to encapsulate the database logic.
-With an ORM, the data manipulation code instead lives in the application's codebase.
-The addition of data handling code in the codebase generally isn't an issue with a sound application design, but it does increase the total amount of Python code instead of splitting code between the application and the database stored procedures.
+With an ORM, the data manipulation code instead lives within the application's Python codebase.
+The addition of data handling logic in the codebase generally isn't an issue with a sound application design, but it does increase the total amount of Python code instead of splitting code between the application and the database stored procedures.